danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- where the Rig_Contractor field contains "Ocean" or "Drilling".
-OR is the default operator
+- Where the Rig_Contractor field contains "Ocean" or "Drilling".
+OR is the default operator:

 ```json
 {